tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 > To see all output, use `--verbose` or `-V`.

 ### Implementation Details and Troubleshooting
 CTest uses the `run_test.sh` script, which flashes a binary containing the test and immediately reads the serial port output to evaluate the test results.
-This script attempts to automatically detect your NUCLEO's serial port.
+This script attempts to automatically detect your NUCLEO board's serial port.
 However, if you are using a non-standard setup (e.g., a different ST-Link, special OS configuration) or have multiple NUCLEOs connected to your computer, you must manually specify the path to the serial port during CTest configuration:

 ```bash
 cmake -DLT_BUILD_TESTS=1 -DLT_CAL=trezor_crypto -DSTLINK_UART=<path> ..